If you’re thinking of sharing the joy of pineapple with your favourite four-legged friend you might be asking yourself… can dogs eat pineapple?

 It is perfect as a nutritious snack for dogs.

-As with any new food, the first time you feed it to your dog you should keep a close eye on the dog’s behaviour.
+As with any new food, the first time you feed it to your dog you should keep a close eye on the dog’s behavior.
 If your dog shows any signs of an upset stomach or diarrhea, it probably means pineapple is a bad choice for your particular dog.

 Can Dogs eat Pineapple Dried or Raw?